hannabanana96/MPDR_Project/_pages/motor_controller.md

 ![Wheel with E-brake](https://hannabanana96.github.io/MPDR_Project/assets/images/wheel_with_ebrake_smaller.jpg){: .align-center}

 # Hardware Setup
 The motor controller has two channels that are connected to the motors.
 The two channels are labeled MLA/MLB for the left motor, and MRA/MRB for the right motor.
+In the picture below, the yellow and gray wires are for the left motor, blue and purple wires are for the right motor.

 ![Motor Wiring](https://hannabanana96.github.io/MPDR_Project/assets/images/motor_pinout.jpg){: .align-center}

+Because UART0 is being used by the GPS sensors, another UART bus needs to be enabled.
+* In `/boot/firmware/usercfg.txt`, add `dtoverlay=uart1

 # Software Setup